-Of the ten (10) spreadsheet cases, five (5) cases must involve patients with OSA who have a pre-treatment AHI, RDI or REI of fifteen (15) or greater, and the other five (5) cases must involve patients with a pretreatment AHI, RDI or REI of ten (10) or greater.
-A minimum of seven (7) of the ten (10) patients must be successful responders with a post-treatment AHI, RDI or REI that is reduced in half along with subjective relief of symptoms.
-A maximum of three (3) cases may involve patients who were non-responders as long as a written explanation is provided to describe possible reasons why the treatment was unsuccessful.
+Of the five (5) spreadsheet cases, three (3) cases must involve patients with OSA who have a pre-treatment AHI, RDI or REI of fifteen (15) or greater, and the other two (2) cases must involve patients with a pre-treatment AHI, RDI or REI of ten (10) or greater.
+A minimum of three (3) of the five (5) patients must be successful responders with a post-treatment AHI, RDI or REI that is reduced in half.
+A maximum of two (2) cases may involve patients who were non-responders as long as a written explanation is provided to describe possible reasons why the treatment was unsuccessful.

-The following documentation must be included for each of the ten (10) spreadsheet cases:
+The following documentation must be included for each of the five (5) spreadsheet cases:

 - Copy of the pre-treatment sleep study

 - Copy of the post-treatment sleep study

-- OSA Management with Oral Appliance Therapy Template found on the ABDSM website at www.abdsm.org/CaseStudy.aspx.
+- OSA Management with Oral Appliance Therapy Template found on the ABDSM website at abdsm.org/resources.
 This documentation is required for successful responders only.